Hypercorrection (psychology): Research

 Even though conceptions about hypercorrection emerged in educational research, it is not limited only to the learning environment.
-General knowledge errors can be learned from books, movies, or television, especially with the natural tendencies to believe things are true.
+General knowledge errors can be learned from books, movies, or television, especially with the natural tendency to believe things are true.
 A common example is the misconception that raindrops are tear-shaped.
 Understandably, many believe this because of depictions of such raindrops on weather channels.

 In the past few years, hypercorrection research has focused on the factors behind it and whether people of all ages exhibit this phenomenon.
 There has been evidence that surprise or embarrassment of getting the answer wrong has an important role in hypercorrection.
-As people fear being ridiculed for answering a general knowledge question incorrectly, they will be more likely to remember a confident mistake they had made once.
+As people fear being ridiculed for answering a general knowledge question incorrectly, they are more likely to remember a confident mistake they made.
 For example, a person suggests that scallops come from trees.
 This person's friends laugh, pointing out that scallops come from the ocean.
 Embarrassed that the response was incorrect, the person makes sure to remember this fact to avoid embarrassment.

 Another factor implicated in hypercorrection is that there will be more vocabulary or knowledge used about answers that the individual is certain of instead of unsure about, possibly implying that people are more familiar with the answers they are confident with.
 As research on hypercorrection shows, subjects are likely to guess or pick the correct answer on retests when they were sure about their response on the original test.
 This suggests that familiarity with the information may be part of producing the hypercorrection effect.

 The claims about the hypercorrection effect stating that it has a significant part in the correction of mistakes have also been supported by a study done using brain imaging.
 Janet Metcalfe, Brady Butterfield, Christian Habeck, and Yaakov Stern (2012) conducted an experiment using fMRI to observe neural correlations related to the hypercorrection effects in people.
 15 people participated in the experiment; 10 women and 5 men.
 The experimenters delivered a questionnaire to the participants and recorded brain activities using fMRI, while correcting incorrect answers.
-It was discovered that while participants received their correction after committing a mistake, the brain was showing activation of the Temporoparietal Junction (TPJ) which indicates that they were entertaining the original false belief as well as the true belief.
+It was discovered that while participants received their correction after committing a mistake, the brain showed activation of the temporoparietal junction (TPJ) which indicates that they were entertaining the original false belief as well as the true belief.